Andrew-Dunn/redrobin/README.md

 It's a quick dirty mashup of existing modules and services to expiriment with Node.js and fullfill academic requirements at Melbourne's RMIT Univeristy.

 ### Installation
 `git clone git@github.com:mjwitherow/redrobin.git`
 Run locally.
-`foreman web.js`
+`foreman start`

 ### Usage

 Calculate the sentimental index of Melbourne's recent tweets today.
 `<host>/calc/`

-Calculate the sentimental index of Melbourne's tweets for a given day (YYYY-MM-DD) `<host>/calc/:date`
+Calculate the sentimental index of Melbourne's tweets for a given day (YYYY-MM-DD)
+`<host>/calc/:date`

 The API default route will list available options.